kirbs-btw/spotify-playlist-dataset/docs/wip_notes.md

 Generally this param could also mean to support index music and so on to be in line with local legslation

 Currently using keywords to search for any playlist type.
-Words in english, spanish and german Will need to extend the script to work in parallel to do multiple api codes at once
+Words in english, spanish and german

+script is extended for multiple api keys, outputs, inputs, index shift in the keywords